Tyler Hamilton: Biography

 In 2004, Hamilton left Team CSC and joined the Phonak Hearing Systems.
 He assembled a team of good, well-known riders and prepared for racing in the upcoming Tour de France, winning the 2004 Tour of Romandie for the second year in a row.
 Furthermore, he placed 2nd in the 2004 Dauphine Libere, beating Armstrong up the Mont Ventoux time trial which promoted him to one of the Tour de France favorites.
 However, in the 2004 Tour de France he dropped out on stage 13, after back pain mostly due to a crash on stage 6.

-His former wife, Haven Hamilton and golden retriever Tugboat became recognizable at the races, appearing in photos and interviews.
-The bicycle racing publication VeloNews reported that Hamilton and his wife Haven amicably separated in spring 2008 after nine years' marriage, and the couple subsequently divorced.
-Hamilton disclosed in an interview in April 2009 that he had been treated for depression for six years.

-In November 2011, Hamilton married longtime girlfriend, Lindsay Dyan.
+In 2021 he married his long time girlfriend Kristina Hamilton and they welcomed a baby boy together.

-In 2019, Hamilton joined Black Swift Group, LLC, an investment advisor and money manager based in Denver, Colorado, as a Managing Director of Investor Relations.
-Hamilton leads the Black Swift's Professional Athlete Wealth Advisory Division, which educates and assists professional athletes in managing their financial resources for long-term success.
+In 2019, Hamilton joined Black Swift Group, LLC, an investment advisor and money manager based in Boulder, Colorado.